SwayKh/linksym/README.md

   remove [target(s)...]
     Remove the symlink and restore the original file to its original path.

+  restore [target(s)...]
+    Create symlink for specified target(s) that has a record in .linksym.yaml configuration file.

   source
     Create all symlinks described in the .linksym.yaml configuration file.